9 min read

 Faster generation does not move responsibility

 Adding AI to a delivery process changes the speed at which code is produced.
-It does not change who is responsible for that code.
-Generative AI still requires a named technical owner, whether the tool is producing documentation, an exploratory prototype, a routine refactor inside known patterns, or any other situation where a reviewer might be tempted to treat code that runs locally as ready to ship.
+The speed is the change.
+Responsibility stays where it was.
+Whether the tool is producing documentation, an exploratory prototype, a routine refactor inside known patterns, or anything else, a named technical owner on the team still has to defend the result in review.
+The temptation to treat code that runs locally as ready to ship gets stronger when the diff arrives quickly, and that temptation is the issue worth watching.

-A common failure mode is treating generated output as safe because it compiles or runs locally.
-Correctness in production depends on context that is not present during isolated generation.
-That context includes load, legacy constraints, integration behavior, and operational edge cases.
-The gap becomes more visible under real traffic and in long-running systems, where small inconsistencies add up into larger problems.
+A common failure mode is treating generated output as safe because it compiled, or because it ran on a developer machine.
+Neither of those facts tells you much.
+Correctness in production depends on context that is simply not present during isolated generation, including load, legacy constraints, integration behavior, and operational edge cases.
+The gap usually becomes visible under real traffic and inside long-running systems, where small inconsistencies stack up into something larger than any one change.

 When the volume of output exceeds review capacity